-Fuel Management and Operational Issues
+Fuel Management & Operational Issues 2020

 In this article the matter is looked at from the Club’s Loss Prevention Department perspective, taking into account practical sea-going background and experience in ship technical management.